Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Conclusions

 One of the key results of our present investigation is the modification [cf. Eqs.
-(7), (9)] of the St$\ddot u$ckelberg-formalism (SF) in the 4D flat Minkowskian spacetime manifold where the ideas from the differential geometry have played very important roles.
-It has been demonstrated that the modified SF remains form-invariant under the discrete duality symmetry transformations [cf. Eq.
+(7), (9)] of the St$\ddot u$ckelberg-formalism on the 4D flat Minkowskian spacetime manifold where the ideas from the differential geometry have played very important roles.
+It has been demonstrated that the {\it modified} SF remains form-invariant under the discrete duality symmetry transformations [cf. Eq.
 (10)] whose generalizations [cf. Eqs.
-(48), (54)], within the realm of BRST formalism, provide the physical realizations of the Hodge duality $*$ operation of the differential geometry.
-As the gauge-fixed Lagrangian density (29) remains invariant under the discrete duality symmetry transformations (10), in exactly similar fashion, the (co-)BRST invariant Lagrangian density (49) remains invariant under the generalization of the discrete {\it duality} symmetry transformations (10) $(i)$ to the equation (48) in the non-ghost sector, and $(ii)$ to the equation (54) in the ghost-sector of the Lagrangian density (49).
-In addition, we have been able to establish a connection between the BRST and co-BRST symmetry transformations (i.e. $s_b \leftrightarrow s_d$) due to the existence of the discrete duality symmetry transformations (48) and (54).
-The {\it latter} symmetry transformations also play an important role in providing the analogue of relationship: $\delta = \pm\, *\, d\, *$ in the terminology of symmetry transformations of our present {\it massive} 4D theory [cf. Eq.
+(48), (54)], within the realm of BRST formalism, provide the physical realizations of the Hodge duality $*$ operator of the differential geometry.
+As the gauge-fixed Lagrangian density (29) remains invariant under the discrete duality symmetry transformations (10), in exactly similar fashion, the (co-)BRST invariant Lagrangian density (49) remains invariant under the generalization of the discrete {\it duality} symmetry transformations [cf. Eq.
+(10)]: $(i)$ to equation (48) in the non-ghost sector, and $(ii)$ to equation (54) in the ghost-sector of the Lagrangian density (49).
+In addition, we have been able to establish a {\it direct} connection between the BRST and co-BRST symmetry transformations (i.e. $s_b \leftrightarrow s_d$) due to the existence of the discrete duality symmetry transformations (48) and (54) which is a {\it novel} result in our present investigation.
+The {\it latter} symmetry transformations ($s_b$ and $s_d$) also play an important role [12] in providing the analogue of relationship: $\delta = \pm\, *\, d\, *$ in the terminology of nilpotent symmetry transformations of our present {\it massive} 4D theory [cf. Eq.
 (60)].